mindspore-ai/docs/docs/probability/docs/source_en/using_the_uncertainty_toolbox.md

 ### Downloading the Dataset

-Download the MNIST_Data data set, execute the following command to complete the download of the data set and unzip it to the specified location:
+Download the MNIST_Data dataset, execute the following command to complete the download of the dataset and unzip it to the specified location:

 ```python
 import os